Compare Rates and Save on Life Insurance

 Key Takeaways

-Cancel your policy during the free look period to get a refund.
-The free look period lasts a short time after you apply for life insurance, during which you are guaranteed a full refund if you change your mind.
+Cancel a life insurance policy during the free look period to get a refund.
+The free look period lasts for a short time after you apply for life insurance, during which you are guaranteed a full refund if you change your mind.

 You can cancel your life insurance at any time with restrictions.
 Canceling life insurance may involve surrender fees or only a partial return of your money.